GGarenov/wizard-creatures/instructions.md

     - We get the creatureId and delete it.
 Also in creatureService we exports the delete function
     - On success redirect to all posts page

+27. My Profile
+    - show my posts
+    - if there are no posts - msg
+    Make changes in postController and creatureService